Learn how to decorate a Christmas tree start to finish including ten simple Christmas tree hacks for a stunning tree.

 Tip 10: Store your Christmas tree in a storage bag.

-We have a big enough basement, we don’t have to take our tree apart every year to store it.
+We have a big enough basement that we don’t have to take our tree apart every year to store it.

 I usually take off all of the decorations and then we carry the tree downstairs and cover it with a couple of old sheets to keep the bugs and dust away.